 This course is intended to help students develop the skills needed for writing research reports in the social sciences.
-It is a research-based course in which students learn to synthesize what they have read and presenting it as a scientific review of the literature; these are the primary goals.
+It is a research-based course in which students learn to synthesize what they have read and present it as a scientific review of the literature; these are the primary goals.
 Thus, it focuses on how to apply social science theories and research methods to the writing of the senior research proposal.
 This course also provides students with the opportunity to prepare papers for regional conferences in psychology and sociology.
 Research manual required.
+Prerequisite: Junior or senior standing in the Behavioral Sciences.
 (Fall)